Can drain flies make me sick?

 • Pour hot water down the drain to swirl away any remaining fly larvae.

-If you see a drain fly hopping nimbly around your drain, give it a quick shot of our Six Feet Under, a non-toxic kill-on-contact spray powered by a handcrafted blend of clove, cinnamon, and soybean oils.
+If you see a drain fly hopping nimbly around your drain, give it a quick shot of our Six Feet Under Plant-Powered Insect Spray, a non-toxic kill-on-contact spray powered by a handcrafted blend of clove, cinnamon and soybean oils.
 This is a superb drain fly killer.

 minimum risk pest control

-I also recommend our Insect Buster filled with Dust to Dust.
-A few puffs of Dust to Dust, a shallow walk across them—by your soon-to-be-dead drain flies—and Dust to Dust powder begins to work its magic.
+I also recommend our Insect Buster filled with Dust to Dust Plant-Powered Insect Powder.
+For adult drain flies resting near sinks, tubs or garbage disposals, a few puffs of Dust to Dust in dry surrounding areas (like baseboards or corners near drains) can create a lethal landing zone.
+Once they walk through it, this plant-powered powder begins to work its magic.
 Bye bye flies.

-Finally, The Fly Inn is designed to give flies a permanent vacation.
-Simply use The Fly Inn's suction cups to attach the trap to your window and catch drain and sewer flies with ease.
+Our final recommendation: The Fly Inn is designed to give flies a permanent vacation.
+Use The Fly Inn's suction cups to attach the trap to your window and catch drain and sewer flies with ease.

 Final word on drain flies

-It’s interesting how an insect can be both disgusting and beneficial, and how we can work so hard to keep them out of our homes, only to find them appear again - whether it be a spider, a ladybug, or one of many species of flies.
+It’s interesting how an insect can be both disgusting and beneficial, and how we can work so hard to keep them out of our homes, only to find them appear again - whether it be a spider, a ladybug or one of many species of flies.
 Have you dealt with sewer flies?
 Were you able to end the invasion quickly?
-Do share your experience in the comments below.
+Do share your experience by contacting our team today

 Get into the nitty-gritty on insects & arachnids